 Relax at a cozy café before heading back to Hiroshima City.

-Miyajima Coffee – A great spot for freshly brewed coffee.
+Miyajima Coffee – A great spot for freshly brewed coffee and delicious soft serve ice cream.

-Kakiwai – A stylish café with ocean views.
+Kakiwai – A stylish café with stunning ocean views that looks like something from a postcard.

 After dinner, check in to your hotel and relax for the night.